 This kitchen owned by Aaron and Erin Bruno, profiled by SF Girl By Bay is a perfect example of how to incorporate dark cupboards in a kitchen.
 The lightness of the wall and the open shelving prevents the kitchen from feeling heavy and dark.

-The pottery and objects they have on the shelving is a lovely mix of textures, terracotta, woven baskets and green glass.
-Along with the patterned tiled floor, they have added by texture by using rugs which also adds warmth.
+The pottery and objects they have on the shelving are a lovely mix of textures, terracotta, woven baskets, and green glass.
+Along with the patterned tiled floor, they have added texture by using rugs which also add warmth.
+Shop home decor for your shelf display.

 Photo: Lily Glass